Slope86/QiskitExtension/README.md

 A simple qiskit extension with more visualization function.

 * Improve original latex state vector visualization.
-* state vector visualization with x, y, z basis.
+* State vector visualization with x, y, z basis.
-* state vector measurement with x, y, z basis, and display all the possible measurement result in latex.
+* State vector measurement with x, y, z basis, and display all the possible measurement result in latex.
-* state vector & quantum circuit to latex matrix.
+* State vector & quantum circuit to latex matrix.

 ## Installation